 Investing in a heater to get you through the winter shouldn’t be taken lightly.
 There’s pros and cons to each type, and I hope I’ve helped shed some light on which type might work best for you.

-If you’re still weighing things up, try not to worry too much.
+If you’re still comparing electric vs oil-filled heaters, try not to worry too much.
 Both heater types are excellent choices.
 They’re both supremely portable, easy to place (only needing to be plugged in), and do an extra job of heating any small space.
 Choosing either of these to heat one room over using your whole-house heating system will save you hundreds of dollars over the course of a year.
 So you can’t really go wrong!

 If this guide has helped you out, please consider checking out some more of our articles.